xitop/edzed/docs/intro.rst

 The ``edzed`` code in an application is naturally divided into two main parts:

 - assemble a circuit from individual blocks
-- run the simulation task
+- run the simulation task and optional supporting tasks

 Being a library means there is no function out of the box.
 In order to create an usable system, the developer needs to: